drbap/magicuser-theme-for-obsidian/README.md

 ![MagicUser Accent - dark modes](images/magicuser_theme_accent_light_mode.png)

-The **MagicUser Accent** preset is also a special preset that you can use to create multiple color themes.
+The **MagicUser Accent** theme is also a special preset that you can use to create multiple color themes.

 How it Works: